kurt-hau/BFS-Solver-for-Puzzle/README.md

 Java program that creates a puzzle game to be played and also a class that can solve the puzzle in the shortest way possible

-Board Class: Creates the functionality for the game board to run Display Class: Utilizes graphics to create a visual and playable board Board 2 Class: Only the necessary functionality to allow for the board to be solved and save runtime Solver Class: A Breadth First Search Approach to solving the game board in the least amount of moves
+Board Class: Creates the functionality for the game board to run Display Class: Utilizes graphics to create a visual board Game Class: Allows the game to be played via the visual representation Board 2 Class: Only the necessary functionality to allow for the board to be solved and save runtime Solver Class: A Breadth First Search Approach to solving the game board in the least amount of moves